gmtfrombc/vitality-data-analysis/README_data_assistant.md

 - "Compare blood pressure values for patients with high vs. normal A1C"
 - "What percentage of patients showed improvement in their vital signs?"
 - "Which patients have not had a visit in the last 3 months?"
+- "Show me the top 5 ethnicities in our program"
+- "Is there a correlation between weight and blood pressure over time?"
+- "Compare the correlation between BMI and A1C across different age groups"

 ## Recent Updates

+- **May 2025**: Implemented Synthetic "Golden-Dataset" Self-Test Loop for automated regression testing
+- **May 2025**: Added top-N chart visualizations for categorical and numeric analyses
+- **July 2025**: Enhanced correlation analysis with conditional and time-series capabilities
 - **July 2025**: Implemented slot-based Smart Clarifier to ask specific, targeted questions when query intent is ambiguous
 - **July 2025**: Added correlation matrix heat-map visualization with statistical significance testing
 - **April 2025**: Implemented the new Data Analysis Assistant with natural language query capabilities